POST-OPERATIVE INSTRUCTIONS for Oral & Maxillofacial Surgery

 BLEEDING: Intermittent bleeding or oozing overnight is normal.
 Bleeding may be controlled by placing fresh gauze over the areas and biting on the gauze for 30-45 minutes at a time.
 Keep your head elevated.
 Excessive spitting can cause bleeding.
 Bleeding should never be severe.
 If so, it usually means that the packs are being clenched between teeth only and are not exerting pressure on the surgical areas.
-Try re-positioning the packs.
+Try repositioning the packs.
 If bleeding persists or becomes heavy, you may substitute a tea bag (soaked in very hot water, squeezed damp-dry and wrapped in moist gauze) for 20 or 30 minutes.
 If bleeding remains uncontrolled, please call our office.

 SWELLING: Swelling is often associated with oral surgery.
-It can be minimized by using a cold pack, ice bag or a bag of frozen vegetables (such as peas) wrapped in a towel and applied firmly to the cheek adjacent to the surgical area.
+It can be minimized by using a cold pack, ice bag, or a bag of frozen vegetables (such as peas) wrapped in a towel and applied firmly to the cheek adjacent to the surgical area.
 This should be applied during the first 24 hours.
 If you have been prescribed medicine for the control of swelling, be sure to take it as directed.
 It is common to have swelling for at least 3-4 days following oral surgery.

 PAIN & OPIOIDS: Unfortunately most oral surgery is accompanied by some degree of discomfort.
 You will have a prescription for pain medication.
 If you take the first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
 If you have no issues taking Ibuprofen or Tylenol, try to use these medications first.
 Your pain medication has been prescribed based on the extent of your procedure and your medical history.
 Medical professionals are trying to reduce opioid prescriptions.
-You or your family member may have been prescribed Ibuprofen to take as a scheduled pain medication.
+You or your family member may have been prescribed Ibuprofen take as a scheduled pain medication.
 This should eliminate most if not all post-operative pain.
 If it does not, add Tylenol 500 mg (over the counter) and follow the instructions on the box.
 Studies have shown this combination is equally as effective as an opioid pain medication without as many risks.
-Lastly you or your family member may have been given oxycodone if the above combination does not work.
+Lastly, you or your family member may have been given oxycodone if the above combination does not work.
 Take according to the directions on the bottle.
 If you have been prescribed Norco or Percocet do not take Tylenol with these medications.
 They have Tylenol in them already.

 DIET: Eat any nourishing food that can be eaten with comfort.
 Avoid extremely hot foods.
 Do not use a straw for the first few days after surgery.
-It is sometimes advisable, but not absolutely required, to confine the first day’s intake to liquids or pureed foods (soups, puddings, yogurt, milk shakes, etc.).
+It is sometimes advisable, but not absolutely required, to confine the first day’s intake to liquids or pureed foods (soups, puddings, yogurt, milkshakes, etc.).
 It is best to avoid foods like nuts, sunflower seeds, popcorn, etc., which may get lodged in the socket areas.
 Over the next several days you may gradually progress to solid foods.
 It is important not to skip meals!
-If you take nourishment regularly you will feel better, gain strength, have less discomfort and heal faster.
+If you take nourishment regularly you will feel better, gain strength, have less discomfort, and heal faster.
 If you are a diabetic, maintain your normal eating habits or follow instructions given by your doctor.

-SHARP EDGES: If you feel something hard or sharp edges in the surgical areas, it is likely you are feeling the bony walls which once supported the extracted teeth.
+SHARP EDGES: If you feel something hard or sharp edges in the surgical areas, it is likely you are feeling the bony walls that once supported the extracted teeth.
 Occasionally, small slivers of bone may work themselves out during the following week or so.
 If they cause concern or discomfort, please call the office.

 INSTRUCTIONS FOR THE SECOND AND THIRD DAYS

 IRRIGATE (RINSE): On the third or fourth day after your procedure, use the MONOJET syringe provided to irrigate the lower wisdom tooth extraction sockets.
 Place the tip of the syringe all the way in the extraction socket and flush.
 Adequate cleaning is important.
-Use salt water.
+Use saltwater.
 If you had a bone graft placed DO NOT irrigate.

 MOUTH RINSES: Keeping your mouth clean after surgery is essential.
-Use ¼ teaspoon of salt dissolved in an 8 ounce glass of warm water and gently rinse with portions of the solution, taking five minutes to use the entire glassful.
+Use ¼ teaspoon of salt dissolved in an 8-ounce glass of warm water and gently rinse with portions of the solution, taking five minutes to use the entire glassful.
 Repeat as often as you like, but at least two or three times daily.

 BRUSHING: Begin your normal oral hygiene routine the day after surgery.
 Soreness and swelling may not permit vigorous brushing, but please make every effort to clean your teeth.